Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Introduction

 Subspace iteration, Golub-Kahan bi-diagonalization, and randomized techniques are widely used methods to approximate the left and right dominant singular subspaces.
 Once an approximation to the left/right singular subspaces $\tU$ and/or $\tV$ is available, a number of strategies exist to extract the singular values.
 The Rayleigh-Ritz (RR) technique \cite{daxExtremumPropertiesOrthogonal2010,saadNumericalMethodsLarge2011,xin-guoRayleignQuotientTheory1992} is the standard method used to extract the singular values once the singular subspaces are approximated.
 A significant motivation behind this work is the efficient randomized methods for low-rank approximation, such as the Halko-Martinsson-Tropp (HMT) \cite{halkoFindingStructureRandomness2011} and the generalized Nystr{\"o}m (GN) \cite{clarksonNumericalLinearAlgebra2009,nakatsukasaFastStableRandomized2020,woolfeFastRandomizedAlgorithm2008}, which are based on first finding approximations to the left and/or right dominant singular subspaces of $A$.

 Motivated by streaming data analysis, RR, HMT, GN, and other methods to extract an approximation of the singular values can be categorized into two families, one-pass and multi-pass, based on the number of accesses to the matrix of interest that is required to obtain the approximation.
 It can be observed numerically that these methods have different approximation behavior.
 The goal of this paper is to understand and characterize the reasons for such difference.
-This is accomplished by interpreting the methods as perturbations of the original matrix and studying their accuracy through a certain matrix perturbation results, to obtain error bounds for individual singular values.
+This is accomplished by interpreting the methods as perturbations of the original matrix and studying their accuracy through a certain matrix perturbation result, to obtain error bounds for individual singular values.

 By design, GN and HMT are (randomized) algorithms for finding a low-rank approximation $A\approx \tilde A$.
 The approximation quality of GN has been extensively analyzed in \cite{tropp2017practical,nakatsukasaFastStableRandomized2020}, showing roughly that the error is optimal up to a modest factor and a slight oversampling.
 Analogous results are available for HMT, which comes with a slightly better error~\cite[\S~10]{halkoFindingStructureRandomness2011}.
 These results hold with very high quantifiable probability.
 It is possible to use such matrix approximation bounds to derive error bounds for the singular values.
 For example, a low-rank approximation error bound in the 2-norm $\|A-\tilde A\|_2$ would give an error bound for all singular values.
 However, as we will see, the errors are often not uniform, with the leading singular values typically having significantly higher accuracy.
 Such property cannot be captured by a global, low-rank approximation error.
 For HMT (and more generally subspace iteration), convergence analysis of singular values is provided in~\cite{gu2015subspace,saibaba2019randomized}.
-This paper focuses mainly on GN (we also look at other methods), and for general $\tU$ and $\tV$.